 Sumopaint offers several unique digital drawing tools.
 For example, the Symmetry Tool that allows you to create beautiful symmetric patterns and geometric shapes.
 Basic functions such as creating, deleting, and duplicating layers are complemented by a variety of effects, such as translucency, shadow casting, gradient and more.

 Sumo Paint is a photo editor for basic picture retouching and digital drawing.
-It has been around for a long time, but in early November 2018, it received a large update, which drew a lot of attention and became a good reason to take a look at it.
+It has been around for a long time, but recently, it received a large update, which drew a lot of attention and became a good reason to take a look at it.

 Using the gradient fill tool, I liked the real-time preview, seeing what the gradient looks like before applying it helps a lot.
 In addition to the layouts of the available gradients, with several sliders available, you can adjust the stop alpha, hue, saturation and lightness.
 This tool is designed and implemented successfully for photo editing.
 Below are tools for drawing and design creation.

 Next, having moved to the top panel and studied the first of the available tabs, I noticed a rather pleasant option – hotkeys.
 Within the SumoPaint app, every tool can be activated using a hotkey, which significantly reduces the time spent on the picture post production.